emberjs-cn/www.emberjs.cn/source/bilingual_guides/concepts/naming-conventions.md

 ## 简单的路由（Simple Routes)

-Each of your routes will also have a route, a controller and a template named after the route.

 Each of your routes will have a controller and a template with the +same name as the route.